-Approximately 3.6 hectares of land off Peewit Hill Close and Dodwell Lane, as defined on the policies map, is allocated for employment uses in use classes B1b, B1c and B8 subject to the following requirements:

-- the development provides the remainder of the new road link between the southern boundary of the residential allocation to the north (policy HE2) and Dodwell Lane; - ii. access to the site is from the new road link; - iii. the use of the site is compatible with neighbouring residential uses and does not affect their residential amenities by adding to noise or light pollution, air pollution, traffic or by hours of working; - a landscape screen is provided around the southern portion of the site which is currently visually exposed from the eastbound motorway off-slip and junction 8; - v. the development is built to a high standard of design compatible with its location on the southern side of Hedge End at an entry point to the settlement; and - vi. provision of a connection to the sewerage systems at the nearest point of adequate capacity as advised by Southern Water. - vii. a site level Habitats Regulation Assessment is required to demonstrate how this site will be delivered without adverse effect on any European site.
+- Approximately 2.3 hectares of land off Peewit Hill Close and Dodwell Lane, as defined on the policies map, is allocated for approximately 9,200 sq.m of employment uses in use classes B8 and E(g)(ii)/(iii) subject to the following requirements: - a. in accordance with the sequential approach, major office development (greater than 1,000 sq.m gross) will only be supported if there are no suitable, available or viable alternative sites available in either Eastleigh town centre, the wider Eastleigh urban renaissance quarter, at Eastleigh River Side, (Southampton Airport), or in district and local centres; - b. the development provides the remainder of the new road link between the southern boundary of the residential allocation to the north (policy HE2) and Dodwell Lane; - c. access to the site is from the new road link; - d. the use of the site is compatible with neighbouring residential uses and does not affect their residential amenities by adding to noise or light pollution, air pollution, traffic or by hours of working; - e. appropriate landscape screening is provided in the interests of maintaining visual amenity; - f. the development is built to a high standard of design compatible with its location on the southern side of Hedge End within proximity to the entry point to the settlement; and - g. a site level Habitats Regulation Assessment is required to demonstrate how this site will be delivered without adverse effect on any European site.

-- 6.5.24 A site level Habitats Regulations Assessment will be required to demonstrate the detail of how this site will be delivered without adverse effect on any European site.
+- 6.5.22 To the south of the land allocated for residential development by policy HE2, there is an area of countryside lying between the proposed new road and the existing urban area which is significantly affected by noise from the motorway and is therefore not suitable for residential development.
+However, it offers an opportunity for the development of commercial uses less sensitive to motorway noise. - 6.5.23 A site level Habitats Regulations Assessment will be required to demonstrate the detail of how this site will be delivered without adverse effect on any European site.
 Particular reference should be made to the findings of the Habitats Regulation Assessment of the Local Plan with regards to the Solent Maritime Special Area of Conservation and the Solent and Southampton Water Special Protection Area and Ramsar site and the avoidance and mitigation measures identified.
-These include: - a. careful design of new development, informing new residents and commitment to monitoring with regard to risk introducing invasive non-native species - b. adherence to a Construction Environmental Management Plan and utilisation of standard pollution control guidance with regard to impacts on water guality; and - c. avoidance measures with regard to disturbance of otters and protection of watercourses to preserve the otter movement network. - 6.5.25 There is also potential for previously unidentified archaeology of prehistoric and Roman date.
-Any planning application should include an assessment of the potential for previously unidentified archaeological sites and the impact of the proposed development upon these in accordance with policy DM12.
+These include: - a. careful design of new development, informing new residents and commitment to monitoring with regard to risk introducing invasive non-native species - b. adherence to a Construction Environmental Management Plan and utilisation of standard pollution control guidance with regard to impacts on water quality; and - c. avoidance measures with regard to disturbance of otters and protection of watercourses to preserve the otter movement network. - 6.5.24 There is also potential for previously unidentified archaeology of prehistoric and Roman date.
+Any planning application should include an assessment of the potential for previously unidentified archaeological sites and the impact of the proposed development upon these in accordance with policy DM 12.